RichiH/vcsh/README.md

 To illustrate further, the following steps could move your desired configuration to a new host.

-1. Clone the mr repository (containing available.d, config.d etc.).
-For
+1. Clone the mr repository (containing available.d, config.d etc.); for
    example: `vcsh clone git://github.com/RichiH/vcsh_mr_template.git`
 2. Choose your repositories by linking them in config.d (or go with the default you may have already configured by adding symlinks to git).